Mannie Fresh production discography

 The following list is a discography of production by American hip hop record producer and recording artist Mannie Fresh.
 It includes a list of songs produced, co-produced and remixed by year, album, artist and title.

-Billboard Singles Produced
+Billboard singles produced

 The following are singles produced by Mannie Fresh which appeared on at least one of the Billboard charts.
 They have their peak position in bold: